Yeggstry/microservice-rest-petstore/README.md

 * Logging
 * Create release artifact within Github.
 * Create a more effective release process for multiple environments in Github.
+* Use infrastructure-as-code with AWS Cloudformation.
+* Create docker image for use in a development environment (i.e. as similar as possible to "production").

 ## Development Timeline
 The following timeline provides a view into how this service was developed.